aviborg/esp-smart-meter/README.md

 #### <a name='openHAB'></a>openHAB

 To get this working with OpenHAB you need some add-ons.
-This was tested with 2.4.0, although version 3.0.0 is available, the method should be the same.
 How add-ons are added is described here: https://www.openhab.org/docs/configuration/addons.html
 The following add-on are required:
 - HTTP Binding
 - JSONPath Transformation
 - Javascript Transformation (optional, only needed for conversion of values, division etc)

+##### openHAB 2

 The default location for configuration files are ```/etc/openhab2``` if you use the openhabian distribution for Raspberry Pi.